Aimeedeer/coconut-report/content/report/2020-04-12-apply-for-the-first-grant.md

 ---
 date: 2020-04-12
-linktitle: 2020-04-12 Apply for the first grant
+linktitle: Apply for the first grant
 menu:
   main:
     parent: report
-title: 2020-04-12 Apply for the first grant
+title: Apply for the first grant
 ---

-` Location: Utah, US`
+`Utah, US`

-` Timezone: UTC-6`

 This week, I tried to build a bot in Rust.
 Read a bunch of documentation and onboard articles.
 I had many questions on the basic syntax, for example `mut`.
 From learning new small pieces of knowledge, I started to take notes seriously, tried to record down each step I made.